 Lying on the banks of the Swan River and the shores of the Indian Ocean, the once sleepy backwater now hums with life, and there is a very vibrant feel to the place.
-Besides its wealth of historical and cultural sights, there are lots of fantastic bars, cafes, and restaurants for you to try out, as well as lots of great shops and boutiques.
+Besides the wealth of historical and cultural tourist attractions in Perth, there are lots of fantastic bars, cafes, and restaurants for you to try out, as well as lots of great shops and boutiques.

 Due to its warm climes, ‘Perthites’ – as they are known – are very outdoorsy people, so there are lots of wonderful places to go cycling, swimming, and walking in the city.

 12. Western Australian Museum

 Established in 1891 as a geological museum, the Western Australian Museum has slowly morphed into an institution that deals with the history and culture of the whole state – the largest in the country.
 Due to its mammoth task, the museum’s extensive collection is spread over six sites, with the fantastic museum in the Perth Cultural Center being just one of them.

 With fascinating displays on the state’s rich cultural heritage, natural history, and humble beginnings found alongside many others, it is a great place to head to if you want to know more about Perth and the state at large.

 Boasting the longest underwater tunnel in Australia, which stretches for a staggering 98 meters, the Aquarium of Western Australia promises to be a fun-filled day out for all the family.
 Watching sharks, stingrays, turtles, and fish swim above you is a magical experience and is just one of the aquarium’s many attractions.